pkivolowitz/CSC4730-Fall-2023/README.md

 ### In the event of virtual classes

-Should we meet via Zoom, all cameras must be on to the maximum degree possible.
-If you are on a desktop, get a Webcam, they are cheap enough.
+Should we meet via Zoom. **All cameras must be on to the maximum degree possible.** If you are on a desktop, get a Webcam, they are cheap enough.
+Not having a Webcam is not an allowable excuse.

 The link given below will be used for classes, should that be needed.